encukou/freezeyt/docs/config.md

 ### Fail fast  {: #conf-fail_fast }

-By default, *freezeyt* collects errors it finds on individual pages, and presents them all when done.
+By default, Freezeyt collects errors it finds on individual pages, and presents them all when done.
 To stop the process early when the first error occurs, use the the `--fail-fast` (`-x`) command line switch or the `fail_fast` configuration option: